Los Angeles Dodgers: Public address announcers/organists

-From the Dodgers' move to Los Angeles from Brooklyn in 1958, the Dodgers employed a handful of well-known public address announcers; the most famous of which was John Ramsey, who served as the PA voice of the Dodgers from 1958 until his retirement in 1982; he was also well known for announcing at other venerable Los Angeles venues, including the Los Angeles Memorial Coliseum and Sports Arena, and the Forum.
-Ramsey died in 1990.
+From the Dodgers' move to Los Angeles from Brooklyn in 1958, the Dodgers employed a handful of well-known public address announcers, the most famous of which was John Ramsey.
+Ramsey was the PA voice of the Dodgers from 1958, and also announced at other Los Angeles venues, including the Los Angeles Memorial Coliseum.
+He died in January 1990.

-From 1958 to 1982, Doug Moore, Philip Petty, and Dennis Packer served as back-up voices for John Ramsey for the Dodgers, California Angels, Los Angeles Chargers, USC football, and Los Angeles Rams.
-Packer was Ramsey's primary backup for the Los Angeles Lakers and Los Angeles Kings until Ramsey's retirement from the Forum in 1978.
-Thereafter, Packer became the public address announcer for the Lakers, Kings, indoor soccer, and indoor tennis events at the Forum.
+Dennis Packer served as a back-up voice for Ramsey, later becoming public address announcer for the Angels, Dodgers, Clippers, Kings and Raiders.
+Phillip Petty was a part-time public address announcer for the Dodgers and the California Angels.

-Nick Nickson, a radio broadcaster for the Los Angeles Kings, replaced John Ramsey as the Dodger Stadium public address announcer in 1983 and served in that capacity through the 1989 season to work with the Kings full-time.
+Nick Nickson, a radio broadcaster for the Los Angeles Kings, was the Dodger Stadium public address announcer from 1983 through the 1989 season.

-Dennis Packer and Pete Arbogast were emulators of John Ramsey, using the same stentorian style of announcing Ramsey was famous for.
-Packer and Arbogast shared the stadium announcing chores for the 1994 FIFA World Cup matches at the Rose Bowl.
-Arbogast won the Dodgers job on the day that Ramsey died on January 25, 1990, by doing a verbatim imitation of Ramsey's opening and closing remarks that were standard at each game.
-His replacement, in 1994 was Mike Carlucci, who remained as the Dodgers' PA voice announcer until he resigned in 2002 to concentrate on his voiceover and acting career along with his Olympics announcing duties.
+Packer announced the 1994 FIFA World Cup matches at the Rose Bowl.
+Mike Carlucci later served as the Dodgers' public address announcer, and has also announced for the Ducks, UCLA baseball and at several Olympic Games.

-From 2003 to 2014, the Dodgers public address announcer was Eric Smith, who also announces for the Los Angeles Clippers and USC Trojans.
+Eric Smith was the Dodgers public address announcer until 2015; he has also announced for the Los Angeles Clippers and USC Trojans.

 On April 3, 2015, the Dodgers announced that former radio broadcaster Todd Leitz was hired to become their new public address announcer.
 Leitz was an anchor and news reporter in Los Angeles at KNX 1070 AM for 10 years, and a news reporter at KABC 790 for two years.

-From 1988 to 2015, Nancy Bea Hefley enjoyed popularity behind the Dodger Stadium keyboard similar to Gladys Goodding.
-Since retirement in 2015, Bea's replacement and current organist is Dieter Ruehle, who also plays at Crypto.com Arena for Los Angeles Kings games.
+From 1988 to 2015, Nancy Bea Hefley was the Dodger Stadium organist, taking over from Helen Dell.
+She was succeeded by Dieter Ruehle, only the third organist the club has had since 1971.